 The Security Service has four main areas of activity:

-Comprising four members of the personnel, the security management team analyses security incidents, assists other services (video monitoring, booking of parking spaces, support for the Protocol Office and Relations with the Host States Service, etc.) and supervises contractors’ personnel responsible for security.
+Comprising three members of the personnel, the security management team analyses security incidents, assists other services (video monitoring, booking of parking spaces, support for the Protocol Office and Relations with the Host States Service, etc.) and supervises contractors’ personnel responsible for security.
 It is also responsible for suggesting improvements to the security system and operational relations with the Swiss and French police forces.